 Group Team Ride

 Keep up and communicate with the Method Dirt Team on the message board.
+Weekly practice updates will post here.
 Enter message board here.

 The Method Dirt Team takes part in the SoCal Cycling League, which is an official league sanctioned by the National Interscholastic Cycling Association (NICA).
 The SoCal season runs from December through May, but our individual students ride most of the year since we benefit from a 12 month riding season in Southern California.